-The trigger input button opens a menu to select which signal is used for triggering the EF: the main input signal, or the signal from the external side-chain input.
+The trigger input button opens a menu to select which signal is used for triggering the EF: the main input signal, the signal from the external side-chain input, or one of the band inputs.
 See also External side chaining.